 5 Tips for Designing A Functional Pole Barn

 Design pole barns with functionality in mind.
 Residential homes and garages serve different purposes than equestrian and agricultural buildings.
 Each building type has distinct temperature control, access, services, and comfort requirements.
-We share five tips for designing a functional pole barn.
+We share five tips for designing a functional pole barn

-Tip 1: Select the right doors.
+Tip 1: Select the Right Doors

 Internal and external doors are key features in pole barn buildings.
-Select the right door for the building’s purpose, such as hydraulic doors opening outwards for large agricultural machinery buildings or an overhead door for horse barns.
+Select the right door for the building’s purpose, such as mechanical doors opening outwards for large agricultural machinery buildings or an overhead door for horse barns.

-Tip 2: Manage water access.
+Tip 2: Manage Water Access

 Provide humans and animals with consistently available clean water and include systems in your design to remove excess water, whether from snow, rain, or a wash bay.
-Standing water is a health risk.

-Tip 3: Provide appropriate light.
+Tip 3: Provide Appropriate Light

-Tip 4: Ensure sufficient ventilation.
+Tip 4: Ensure Sufficient Ventilation

 Good ventilation is vital for all buildings and even more so when you house animals.
-It gets rid of excess heat, moisture, odors and indoor pollutants.
+It gets rid of excess heat, moisture, odors, and indoor pollutants.
 Cupolas not only look beautiful, but they also provide building ventilation.
 Pole barn designs enhance ventilation naturally, improving air quality and increasing comfort.

-Tip 5: Insulate the pole barn building.
+Tip 5: Insulate the Pole Barn Building

 Colorado’s climate requires us to insulate our buildings for comfort, especially in homes.
-The poles used in post frame construction are widely spaced, which reduces the number of thermal breaks in the structure.
+The poles used in post-frame construction are widely spaced, which reduces the number of thermal breaks in the structure.
 This helps in the overall energy efficiency.

 The first thing you notice about pole barn buildings is their rooflines.
 Then you look at features such as the dormers, windows, doors, the veranda, lean-to, and cupola.
 Finally, we see the colors, unless it is a traditional barn red, which you would notice immediately!
 Modern technology allows us to be imaginative with our design styles, offering a range of metal colors and patterns.

 Did you know there are more than twenty colors to select from for your roof, siding, and trim when you work with Peak Pole Barns and Manufacturing?
-Let’s look at five potential pole barn design styles for your project.

-Gable Roof Pole Barns.
 The simplicity of gable roofs makes them the most popular design, as the roof’s two sections slope downward from the ridge cap to the walls.
 Many buildings we designed and constructed have gable roofs.

-Monitor Roof Pole Barns.
 This building has a standard gable roof with a raised center section.
 Our project gallery highlights an indoor riding arena with this roof style.

-Gambrel Roof Pole Barns.
 Gambrel roofs maximize space and allow for a second story or functional attic.

-Pole Barn with a Lean-To.
 A popular option for all types of buildings, this provides additional covered areas beside the building, including verandas.

-Custom Pole Barns.
 Peak Pole Barns is happy to create any custom pole barn design our clients can think of.
 Our custom steel fabrication services ensure all your decorative steelwork is unique.

 When Peak Pole Barns designs a pole barn, clients can select the features they want.
-We offer advice to ensure structural stability and optimum functionality but allow owners to create their dream buildings.
+We offer advice to ensure structural stability and optimum functionality, but allow owners to create their dream buildings.

 How To Select The Right Pole Barn Contractor

-Local knowledge.
 Every area is unique, from its weather patterns to its building codes.
 A contractor with local knowledge can limit construction delays.
 We know the weather conditions in Colorado and adapt our designs and construction techniques accordingly.

-Pricing.
 Pricing should not be the defining factor when you choose a contractor, but the quote should be fair.
 Our pole barns offer you a budget-friendly solution.

-High-quality materials.
 A pole barn is a fixed asset and should be constructed with quality materials.
 Peak Pole Barns has built a legacy of quality that speaks for itself.
 When we build pole barns, they go up fast and remain standing with minimal maintenance.

-License, Insurance, Warranties.
 Confirm the contractor’s license and insurance, as well as the warranties offered on the building and its construction.
 We have all the necessary licensing and insurance and discuss warranties based on individual project requirements.

-Client references.
 The best way to determine a contractor’s work is by asking previous clients for their opinions and researching online.
 Peak Pole Barns has multiple references, including the happy clients highlighted on our website.

 Peak Pole Barns and Manufacturing works throughout Colorado, including Parker, Elbert, Elizabeth, Pueblo, Salida, Canon City, Buena Vista, Hartsel, Fairplay, and beyond.
 Our mission is to build a quality structure you are proud to own.